hsarasan/hs-code/readme.txt

  All the above are free to be downloaded and used from my github (projects)

+ Semi commercial personal projects
+    - a website for creating and storing flashcards (aimed at students)

  eBooks
     - FAQs for an expert C++ programmer
     - boost FAQs